trueos/trueos-docs/trueos-handbook/help.rst

 be available for reference.
 To access the Gitter archive, navigate to the |trueos| `archive <https://gitter.im/trueos/Lobby/archives>`_.

+.. note:: It is not required to log in to Gitter to browse the archive.

 Gitter is a great way to chat with other users and get answers to questions.
 Here are few things to keep in mind when asking a question on the Gitter channel: